Moms who travel for work

 Finally, To All The Moms Who Travel For Work

-Preparing your child for travel depends a lot on his or her age, and your family situation.
+Preparing for work travel depends a lot on your child’s age and your family situation.
 When you are a new mom, make travel a topic of discussion with your boss.
 Lean towards no international travel for the first year of motherhood and limit travel as much as possible during that time.

 It still can be challenging if you have older kids.
 However, you can approach the opportunity in a positive light.
 A little parental separation can be healthy for kids.
 It gives your husband and kids some special time together and helps the kids gain more independence in their typically mom-centric world.
 With some little trial and error, you will figure out how to prepare your child for your travels and the best way to feel close when you’re far away.